Stacked glass payment cards with a peso symbol, Sun of May emblem, and Argentine flag

 Tria offers 0% FX across all tiers - Signature at 4.5% ($109/yr) and Premium at 6% ($250/yr).
 Yield-linked rewards avoid volatile token exposure at Argentina's 15% cedular tax rate.

-Crypto.com offers a structured tier system.
-The free Midnight Blue (0% cashback) provides basic access, while the Icy tier (4%, CRO stake + airport lounge access) adds value at Ezeiza (EZE) and Jorge Newbery Aeroparque (AEP).
+Crypto.com runs a tiered system.
+The free Midnight Blue provides basic access, while the Icy tier at 4% with CRO stake adds airport lounge access at Ezeiza (EZE) and Jorge Newbery Aeroparque (AEP).

 KAST is the practical route from Binance P2P USDT into international spending.
-The appeal in Argentina is not speed for its own sake; it is keeping everyday card spend live from stablecoin balances without adding another exchange integration or staking framework.
-At $0 annual fee and 2% cashback, it fits that use case well.
+The appeal in Argentina is not speed for its own sake; it is keeping everyday card spend live from stablecoin balances without adding another exchange integration or staking framework. $0 annual fee, 2% points, 0.5% FX.

-COCA at up to 8% (1% free Starter, scaling with staking $COCA) plus 6% APY provides the highest combined yield.
+COCA at up to 8% (1% free Starter, scaling with staking $COCA) plus 6% APY on the idle balance provides the highest combined yield.
 RedotPay on the Solana card suits USDC-native spenders.
-Gate.io Classic offers 1-5% VIP-tiered cashback (1% at T0 with a $5/mo redemption cap, scaling to 5% at T4).
+Gate.io Classic offers 1-5% VIP-tiered cashback (1% at T0 with a $5/month redemption cap, scaling to 5% at T4).

-ether.fi addresses Argentina's 15% cedular tax on crypto disposals.
-Borrowing against staked ETH creates no taxable event - you are spending a loan, not disposing of crypto.
-For Argentine ETH holders, this tax deferral can save 15% of every purchase amount in tax.
-Avici offers a similar crypto-backed credit approach for users comfortable with the secured credit model.
+ether.fi addresses Argentina's 15% cedular tax directly.
+Borrowing against staked ETH creates no disposal - you are spending a loan, not selling crypto.
+For Argentine ETH holders this can save 15% of every transaction amount compared with a direct-disposal card.
+Avici offers an equivalent crypto-backed credit approach for users comfortable with a secured credit model.

-Ledger CL provides self-custody spending - funds stay in your hardware Ledger device until the moment of purchase.
-Bitget Wallet provides DCS wallet spending with a 1.7% FX fee. xPlace and Jupiter serve Solana/DeFi users.
+Ledger CL provides self-custody spending where funds stay in the hardware Ledger device until the moment of purchase.
+Bitget Wallet provides DCS wallet spending at 1.7% FX. xPlace and Jupiter serve Solana and DeFi-native users.

-On-Ramps: The Most Liquid P2P Market in LATAM
+On-Ramps: The Most Liquid P2P Market in Latin America

-The MEP dollar (dolar bolsa) rate through Argentine brokers (Invertir Online, Balanz, Bull Market) provides a semi-official pathway from ARS to USD-equivalent assets that can then fund crypto card wallets.
-The CCL (Contado con Liquidacion) rate is another legal channel for moving ARS into dollar-denominated value.
+The MEP dollar (dolar bolsa) rate through Argentine brokers like Invertir Online, Balanz, and Bull Market provides a semi-official pathway from ARS to USD-equivalent assets that can then fund crypto card wallets.
+The CCL (Contado con Liquidación) rate is a legal channel for moving ARS into dollar-denominated value offshore, used more by businesses and high-net-worth individuals than retail card users.

 Not all cards listed may be available in Argentina.
 Some issuers restrict services due to local regulations.
 Verify availability on the issuer's website before applying.
 See our Affiliate Disclosure.